-Before you cable your router, take a moment to become familiar with the label and the front and back panels.
+Before you cable your router, take a moment to become familiar with the front, side, and back panels and the label.
 Pay particular attention to the LEDs on the front panel.

 Front Panel

 The router front panel has the status LEDs and icons shown in the following figure.